-A summary of progress against the Work Programme for 2013-15 (MoP4 Resolution 4.4) is provided in Annex 1 [TO BE INCLUDED AFTER AC8].
-It should be noted that the Work Programme has evolved considerably in AC7 and AC8 and new tasks were added to reflect the work conducted by the Advisory Committee during this period.
-The work programme in Annex 1 reflects the latest version, revised at AC8.

-This document has also been used as the basis for the development of the Advisory Committee's Work Programme for the 2016-18 triennium, which will be endorsed at AC8 to be submitted to MoP5 for its consideration and final approval.
+A summary of progress against the Work Programme for 2016-18 (Resolution 5.4) is provided in ANNEX 1 [TO BE INCLUDED AFTER AC10].
+It should be noted that the Work Programme has evolved considerably in AC9 and AC10 and new tasks were added to reflect the work conducted by the Advisory Committee during this period.
+The work programme in ANNEX1 reflects those revisions.
+This document has also been used as the basis for the development of the Advisory Committee's Work Programme for the 2019 - 2021 triennium, which will be endorsed at AC10 and submitted to MoP6 for its consideration and final approval.